relizaio/rearm-cli/README.md

 - **--vcs-display-name** - Display name for VCS repository (optional, used when auto-creating VCS - if not set when auto-creating VCS would resolve to ReARM defaults).
 - **vcstype** - flag to denote vcs type (optional).
 Supported values: git, svn, mercurial.
 This flag is needed if we want to set a commit for the release only if the vcs uri is not yet set for the component and we're creating a new component with new vcs uri.
 - **--rebuild** - flag to allow rebuilding release on repeated CI reruns (optional).
 Default is false.
 When set to true, if a release with the same version already exists, it will be rebuilt instead of rejected.
-- **--artcoveragetype** - comma-separated artifact coverage types to apply to all artifacts in this release (optional).
-Supported values: `DEV`, `TEST`, `BUILD_TIME`.
-This tags all artifacts with a `COVERAGE_TYPE` key, indicating the type of dependencies included.
-These tags can be used to filter artifacts during BOM export.
-Examples: `--artcoveragetype "DEV"`, `--artcoveragetype "DEV,BUILD_TIME"`.

 Note that multiple deliverables per release are supported.
 In which case deliverable specific flags (odelid, odelbuildid, odelbuilduri, odelcimeta, odeltype, odeldigests, odelartsjson must be repeated for each deliverable).